 Dental Office Aide

 The first of three dental assisting semesters.
 Dental Office Aide can be taken alone, culminating in a Basic Vocational Specialist certificate, or the coursework can be integrated within the clinical dental assisting certificate program.
-These first semester courses establish a strong foundation for dental assistants including dental anatomy, aseptic techniques, materials and chairside assisting.
-These courses may also be of interest to students who wish to learn more about other careers in dentistry.
+These first-semester courses establish a strong foundation for dental assistants, including dental anatomy, aseptic techniques, materials, and chairside assisting.
+These courses may also interest students who wish to learn more about other careers in dentistry.

 Preclinical Dental Assisting

 The second of three dental assisting semesters.
-Preclinical Dental Assisting can be taken after the completion of the first semester, culminating in a Basic Vocational Specialist certificate, or the coursework can be integrated within the clinical dental assisting certificate program.
-Preclinical dental assistant students build on the dental office aide certificate by continuing your education with advanced courses in chairside assisting and dental materials, as well as additional courses in dental radiography as well as dental records and communication.
-Preclinical dental assisting is the pre-requisite to Vocational Specialist certificate in clinical dental assisting.
+Preclinical Dental Assisting can be taken after completing the first semester, culminating in a Basic Vocational Specialist certificate, or the coursework can be integrated within the clinical dental assisting certificate program.
+Preclinical dental assistant students build on the dental office aide certificate by continuing their education with advanced courses in chairside assisting, dental materials, and additional courses in dental radiography and dental records and communication.
+Preclinical dental assisting is the prerequisite to a Vocational Specialist certificate in clinical dental assisting.

 Clinical Dental Assisting

 The third and final semester of the Vocational Specialist certificate in clinical dental assisting focuses on hands-on practical experience gained through placement in an Elgin-area general practice and specialty dental office.
 Students acquire 336 clinical hours during this semester to complete the program.
-During or after this semester, you are able to take the Dental Assisting National Board (DANB) examination, the nationally recognized certification organization for dental assistants and become a certified dental assistant (CDA).
+During or after this semester, you can take the Dental Assisting National Board (DANB) examination, the nationally recognized certification organization for dental assistants, and become a certified dental assistant (CDA).
 This certification is recognized throughout the country as a high level of professional competence.

 Additional education options

 All dental assisting classes can be used as electives for a transfer degree.

 In addition, students and currently employed dental assistants are eligible to take the DEA 113 Special Projects course for expanded training in coronal polishing and pit and fissure sealants.

 The ECC Clinical Dental Assisting Program is accredited by the Commission on Dental Accreditation (CODA), American Dental Association (ADA), 211 East Chicago Avenue, Suite 1900, Chicago, IL 60611-2678, 312-440-4653.